|

 High-security pages, such as the ones revealing who was killed by Julia's gunshots in the season 2 cliffhanger, for example, are handed out on a "need-to-know" basis and may be stamped "For your eyes only!".

 It depends on the style of the executive producer's regime if actors know what will happen to their characters before they see their scripts.
 Some execs, like EARL HAMNER, prefer discussing the basics for character development with their actors in the early planning stage of a new season.
 Others, like JEFF FREILICH, like to decide all by themselves how to continue with the characters without consulting with the actors first.
-In that case, an actor will often ask the producing staff for help in understanding his character's actions because a part can be quite difficult to play without knowing where a character is going or what he is thinking.
+In that case, an actor or actress will often ask the producing staff for help in understanding their character's actions because a part can be quite difficult to play without knowing where a character is going or what he or she is thinking.
 The director or producer will then have to advise and guide the actor.

 The cover of each script usually contains the series title, the episode number (cast and crew refer to episodes by their numbers in the sequence of each year rather than by an episode title), the episode title, the production code, the names of the writer(s) and the director as well as the dates of the first draft and all revisions; in addition, the studio's address might be printed on the lower left corner.